EdwinVW/dapr-workshop/README.md

 **It is important you work through all the assignments in order and don't skip any assignments.
 The instructions for each assignment rely on the fact that you have finished the previous assignments successfully.**

-You will be provided with a starting-point for the workshop.
-This starting-point is a working version of application in which the services use plain HTTP to communicate with each-other and state is stored in memory.
+You will be provided with a starting point for the workshop.
+This starting point is a working version of application in which the services use plain HTTP to communicate with each-other and state is stored in memory.
 With each assignment of the workshop, you will add a Dapr building block to the solution.

 Every assignment offers instructions on how to complete the assignment.
 With the exception of assignment 1, each assignment offers two versions of the instructions: the **DIY** version and the **step-by-step** version.
 The DIY version just states the outcome you need to achieve and no further instructions.
 It's entirely up to you to achieve the goals with the help of the Dapr documentation.
 The step-by-step version describes exactly what you need to change in the application step-by-step.
 It's up to you to pick an approach.
 If you pick the DIY approach and get stuck, you can always go to the step-by-step instructions for some help.